Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 2: A Collaborative and Scalable Approach to Develop LLM-Powered Psychotherapy Chatbots Aligned with Partial Expert-Crafted Dialogues

 \subsubsection{Study design and procedure}

-We conducted a 10-day field study employing the mixed design to compare the performance of three chatbot types: a rule-based chatbot (used as the control condition) and two LLM-powered chatbots aligned with expert-crafted dialogues using either SAG (Prompt) or SSAG (more flexible alignment).
-Participants were assigned into two groups.
-One group interacted with the rule-based chatbot and the LLM-powered chatbot using SAG (``LLM-SAG (Prompt)''), while the other group interacted with the rule-based chatbot and the LLM-powered chatbot using SSAG (``LLM-SSAG'').
-The study followed a counterbalanced design, where participants in each group engaged with either the rule-based or LLM-powered chatbot for five consecutive days.
-After five days, they switched to the alternate chatbot condition, resulting in a 10-day study period for each participant.
-Evaluation surveys were completed immediately after each interaction to assess user experience and allow direct comparison of the chatbots under consistent conditions.
-This design aimed to explore if the proposed SSAG can align LLMs in delivering psychotherapy for behavioral interventions as effectively as the SAG using the prompting approach.
-A comprehensive depiction of the study procedure is provided in Figure~\ref{fig:procedure}.
+\camera{The procedure of Study 2 is illustrated in Fig~\ref{fig:procedure} (b).} We conducted a 10-day field study employing a mixed design to compare three chatbot types: (1) a rule-based chatbot (baseline), (2) an LLM-powered chatbot aligned via SAG using prompting (LLM-SAG (Prompt)), and (3) an LLM-powered chatbot aligned via the flexible SSAG approach (LLM-SSAG).
+Participants were divided into two groups: one interacted with the rule-based chatbot and LLM-SAG (Prompt); the other with the rule-based chatbot and LLM-SSAG.
+Each group followed a counterbalanced design, where participants used one chatbot for five consecutive days, then switched to the other, totaling ten days.
+After each daily interaction, participants completed evaluation to assess their experience with the chatbot.
+This design enabled direct comparisons under consistent conditions to evaluate whether SSAG (partial alignment) could deliver psychotherapeutic interventions as effectively as SAG (full alignment).